isb-cgc/readthedocs/docs/source/sections/progapi/bigqueryGUI/LinkingBigQueryToIsb-cgcProject.rst

    :align: center

 You will now see the isb-cgc open access BigQuery tables on the left-hand side pinned to your project.
-Repeat these steps for "isb-cgc-bq".

 .. note:: If the data sets and tables within the project don't display immediately, refresh your screen until they do.
 They may take a couple of minutes to appear.

 .. image:: PinnedProject.png